ASCOMInitiative/ConformU/README.md

 * '--version' - Display version information.

 # Supported Operating Systems and Hardware
-* Linux (tested on Mint 64bit)
+* Linux 64bit
-* Arm (tested on Raspberry Pi)
+* Arm (tested on Raspberry Pi 3B and 4)
-  * 32bit OS (Pi-3B 1Gb)
+  * 32bit OS
-  * 64bit OS (Pi-4 8Gb)
+  * 64bit OS
-* Windows (tested)
+* Windows
-  * x64 pre-compiled
+  * x64
-  * x86 pre-compiled
+  * x86
-  * x64 requires DotNet support to be installed
+* MacOS
-  * x86 requires DotNet support to be installed
+  * Apple silicon
-* MacOS (not tested)
+  * Intel silicon

 # Installation and support requirements
-Except for the Windows specific builds that require .NET to be pre-installed, the applications are self-contained and do not require any additional support components to be installed on the target machine.
+The applications are self-contained and do not require any additional support components to be installed on the target machine.
 To install ConformU:
 * Create a folder on your device to hold the ConformU application.
 * Expand the appropriate "zip" or "tar" archive that corresponds to your device's hardware / OS architecture into the newly created folder.
 * Linux environments only: Give the executable run permissions with the 'chmod 755 ./conformu' command.